caprenter/bingley-music-town/docs/_organisations/open_mic_at_the_glen.md

 short-description: 'Musicians of all abilities welcome.

   '
-description: 'Musicians of all abilities welcome. '
+description: "Musicians of all abilities welcome. \n"
 permalink: "/organisations/open_mic_at_the_glen.html"
 layout: org_page
 ---